Asia Cup 2023 final, IND vs SL: Six changes for India as Sri Lanka win toss and elect to bat first

 India XI: Rohit Sharma (C), Shubman Gill, Virat Kohli, KL Rahul, Ishan Kishan (WK), Hardik Pandya (VC), Ravindra Jadeja, Washington Sundar, Jasprit Bumrah, Mohammed Siraj, Kuldeep Yadav

-Sri Lanka XI: Dasun Shanaka (C), Pathum Nissanka, Kusal Perera, Kusal Mendis (WK), Sadeera Samarawickrama, Charith Asalanka, Dhananjaya de Silva, Dunith Wellalage, Dushan Hemantha, Matheesha Pathirana, Kasun Rajitha
+Sri Lanka XI: Dasun Shanaka (C), Pathum Nissanka, Kusal Perera, Kusal Mendis (WK), Sadeera Samarawickrama, Charith Asalanka, Dhananjaya de Silva, Dunith Wellalage, Dushan Hemantha, Matheesha Pathirana, Pramod Madushan